morlandi/editing-django-models-in-the-frontend/docs/source/topics/edit_a_django_model.rst

 - the two model forms are identical
 - the two views are similar
-- and, last but not least, we might try to generalize the views for reuse with other models
+- and, last but not least, we might try to generalize the views for reuse with any Django model

-We'll investigate all these opportunities later on; nonetheless, it's nice to have a simple snippet available for copy and paste to be used as a starting point anytime a specific customization is required.
+We'll investigate all these opportunities later on; nonetheless, it's nice to have a simple snippet available for copy and paste to be used as a starting point anytime a specific customization is in order.